hhjalmars/academic-kickstart/content/project/SmartFD/index.md

 slides: ""
 ---

-In SmartFD project we aim at using mathematical modelling to improve the development of protein drug (biopharmaceuticals) manufacturing cultivation process for optimal solutions at reduced costs and labour.
+In the SmartFD project we aim at using mathematical modelling to improve the development of protein drug (biopharmaceuticals) manufacturing cultivation process for optimal solutions at reduced costs and labour.
 The focus of SmartFD will in particular be the creation of intelligent model-based tools to develop the culture media and the feed strategies to be used in manufacturing